Physical Characteristics

 Parts

-As described in the basic patterns, one of the main modeling paradigms used is to separate parts of resources from the whole.
+As described in the basic patterns, one of the main modeling paradigms used is to separate parts of entities from the whole.
 Physical objects are particularly amenable to this, and allows reuse of the rest of the model as needed.
 The parts do not need to be physically separable without destroying the object, but do need to be objectively definable in terms of the matter that makes it up.
 For example, the arm of a sculpture could have dimensions and materials, but while an arch-shaped space in a rock formation might have dimensions, it could not be removed, nor is it made of anything, and thus it is not a part.

-Physical parts are linked to the whole using the part_of property, and use the same HumanMadeObject class.
-The classified_as property can be used to be more specific as to the sort of part, in this case the support for the painting, which is in turn made of canvas.
+property can be used to be more specific as to the sort of part, in this case the support for the painting, which is in turn made of canvas.
 The type of part is then further classified as aat:300241583 to ensure that it can be distinguished as a part-type, rather than an object-type.

 The model does not have a separate parts statement to describe this in a human-readable way, as this is traditionally done using the materials statement as demonstrated above.